matthewwithanm/python-markdownify/README.rst

   that should be allowed to contain inline images, for example ``['td']``.
   Defaults to an empty list.

+table_header_fallback
+  If set to ``False``, when a table header is missing, it will create an empty row as the header instead of using the first row of the table.
+  Defaults to ``True``.

 wrap, wrap_width
   If ``wrap`` is set to ``True``, all text paragraphs are wrapped at ``wrap_width`` characters.
 Defaults to ``False`` and ``80``.